 They compete with each other instead of helping your organization compete with your competitors.

-These attitude forces them to give more importance to competition than cooperation, to be on top the organization, rather than to lift up your organization.
+This attitude forces them to give more importance to competition than cooperation, to be on top of the organization, rather than to lift up your organization.

 Ineffective team members cannot be effective leaders.